open-sdg/open-sdg/docs/open-sdg-features.md

 By default, two buttons show to allow you to toggle between different contrast levels - the [US site](https://sdg.data.gov/) is an example of using this option.
 However, you can choose to user a more accessible contrast toggle button - the [UK site](https://sustainabledevelopment-uk.github.io/) is an example of using this option.

 For guidance on how to use the more accessible contrast button, see the [*contrast_type* section on the Configuration page](https://open-sdg.readthedocs.io/en/latest/configuration/#contrast_type).

+## Add pages
+By default, there are four pages which show in the menu bar: Reporting status, About, Guidance and FAQ.

+An example of using just the four default menu items is [Kyrgyzstan's site](https://sdg-kyrgyzstan.github.io/open-sdg-site-starter/en/)

+An example of menu items being added is [UK's site](https://sustainabledevelopment-uk.github.io/)

+Even though only four pages are linked to in the menu by default, there are other pages provided for use (e.g. Contacts, News) as well as the option to easily create your own pages.

+For guidance on how to add more pages to the menu, see the [*menu* section of the Configuration page](https://open-sdg.readthedocs.io/en/latest/configuration/#menu).

+For guidance on how to create new pages, see [XX]().